 -Limit cell phone use as it undermines face-to-face social interaction.

 -Set limits on screen time: TV, computers, hand-held devices, etc.

--Keep TV’s (and computers for pre-teens) out of bedrooms.
-Use a closet or lesser-used room to house the television.
+-Keep all electronic screens out of bedrooms.
+Use a closet or lesser-used room to house the family television.

 -Make dinner sacred.
 No screens.
 Encourage family conversation.

--No TV the last 30 minutes of the day.
+-No TV the last 30-90 minutes of the day.
 Keep frightening images out of children’s heads just before bed-time and realize the potential of reduced melatonin, the brain chemical needed to induce sleep, may be inhibited by the “blue light” emitted from screens prior to bedtime.

--Consider eliminating TV and computer games from the home if an addict is present.
+-Consider eliminating TV and computer games from the home altogether if an addict is present.